-Traditional knickpoint identification from DEMs relied upon user-based selection along river long profiles (e.g., Hayakawa and Oguchi, 2006; Wobus et al., 2006).
+Traditional knickpoint identification from DEMs relied upon user-based selection along river long profiles (e.g. Hayakawa and Oguchi, 2006; Wobus et al., 2006).
 Several computational methods have been proposed for extracting knickpoints from DEM-derived datasets.
 The first (semi-)automated methods taking advantage of digital topographic data used long-profile geometry to isolate knickpoints or knickzones.
-Hayakawa and Oguchi (2006) proposed a semi-automated extraction method based on decreasing of gradient with increasing length.
+Hayakawa and Oguchi (2006) proposed a semi-automated extraction method based on decreasing gradient with increasing length.
 This method involved the use of ArcGIS and spreadsheet software to process the outputs for each river.
-Recognising the need for automated regional knickpoint mapping methods in geomorphological studies, Gonga-Saholiariliva et al. (2011) proposed an automated algorithm to map abrupt changes in river gradient using slope, profile, and planview curvature.
-Gallen et al. (2013) used systematic changes in profile convexity over given thresholds (> 20 metres in elevation drop, coupled with a slope threshold ≥ 0.1) to isolate knickpoints in fluvially-dominated channels with the aim of reconstructing rejuvenation events, both climatically and tectonically driven, in the southern Appalachians.
+Recognising the need for automated regional knickpoint mapping methods in geomorphological studies, Gonga-Saholiariliva et al. (2011) proposed an automated algorithm to map abrupt changes in river gradient using slope, profile and plan-view curvature.
+Gallen et al. (2013) used systematic changes in profile convexity over given thresholds (> 20 m in elevation drop coupled with a slope threshold ≥ 0.1) to isolate knickpoints in fluvially dominated channels with the aim of reconstructing rejuvenation events, both climatically and tectonically driven, in the southern Appalachians.
 A similar method has been implemented in ArcGIS by Queiroz et al. (2015).
-More recently, Zahra et al. (2017) published an ArcGIS toolset (called KET) that automates and optimizes the Hayakawa and Oguchi (2006) method.
-These methods are based of the direct use of channel elevation, gradient and curvature, and so are susceptible to previously described limitations related to noise.
-Furthermore, the Hayakawa and Oguchi (2006) method does not incorporate drainage area information, which is an important parameter to consider when studying knickpoints over large spatial scales, or when interpreting the retreat rates of these features.
+More recently, Zahra et al. (2017) published an ArcGIS toolset (called KET) that automates and optimises the Hayakawa and Oguchi (2006) method.
+These methods are based on the direct use of channel elevation, gradient and curvature, and they are therefore susceptible to the previously described limitations related to noise.
+Furthermore, the Hayakawa and Oguchi (2006) method does not incorporate drainage area information, which is an important parameter to consider when studying knickpoints over large spatial scales or when interpreting the retreat rates of these features.

-Another set of methods exploit the use of k_s from equation 1 (or k{sn} when calculated using a fixed value of θ) to extract knickpoints from slope-area plots, as reviewed by Neely et al. (2017).
+Another set of methods exploits the use of k_s from Eq.
+(1) (or $k{\rm sn}$ when calculated using a fixed value of θ) to extract knickpoints from slope-area plots, as reviewed by Neely et al. (2017).
 These methods suffer from limitations linked to slope-area scattering, noise sensitivity and difficulty in precisely locating knickpoints because of the stepped nature of drainage area (increasing instantaneously downstream when a new tributary reaches the river channel).
-To ameliorate problems with noise and data scattering, Bennett et al. (2016) devised a method that first calculates k{sn} on channel profiles smoothed using the algorithm of Schwanghart and Scherler (2014).
-This derives k{sn} either from regression of slope-area plots, or using the first-order derivative of χ plots.
-The method selects a knickpoint where the ratio between downstream and upstream k{sn} , averaged with two 2-km long serial windows, exceeds a factor of two.
+To ameliorate problems with noise and data scattering, Bennett et al. (2016) devised a method that first calculates $k{\rm sn}$ on channel profiles smoothed using the algorithm of Schwanghart and Scherler (2014).
+This derives $k{\rm sn}$ either from the regression of slope-area plots or using the first-order derivative of x plots.
+The method selects a knickpoint for which the ratio between downstream and upstream $k{\rm sn}$, averaged with two 2 km long serial windows, exceeds a factor of 2.

-Neely et al. (2017) developed an algorithm focused on knickzone detection (KZ-picker).
-Knickzones are selected from normalized profiles (using the approach of Perron and Royden (2013)) by comparison with a reference profile, calculated for a defined concavity index (θ in equation 1).
+Neely et al. (2017) developed an algorithm focused on knickzone detection (KZ-Picker).
+Knickzones are selected from normalised profiles (using the approach of Perron and Royden, 2013) by comparison with a reference profile calculated for a defined concavity index (θ in Eq.
+1).
 This reference profile is a line in χ -elevation space between the outlet and headwaters of the channel, and knickzones are then defined based on the deviation of the χ profile from the reference.
 After initial detection, knickzones are quantified by their relief (elevation drop) and adjusted using several filters or lumping-window parameters.
 This method is well adapted to detect knickzones that are composed of a base and a lip separating a steepened reach.
-Example of output produced by this algorithm and compared to our is presented in section (5.4).
+An example of output produced by this algorithm and compared to ours is presented in Sect.
+5.4.